rbmj/iwg/cdx2016/writeups/networks.md

 Just a few notes on setting up pfSense.

 First, pfSense NATs by default - make sure you disable that in Firewall->NAT->Outbound.
+Or, instead of disabling NAT, you can enable Advanced Outbound NAT (AON, e.g. manual NAT) and write a NAT rule outbound from the 192.168.0.0/16 subnet so that non-exercise net workstations can access SIMNET/{!USNA}.BLUENET sites, as without NAT the reverse route does not exist.

 pfSense also gets strange if you don't define a LAN interface, or if you don't intend to manage it through the LAN interface.
 At install time, put the LAN interface on the